eliranwong/UniqueBible/installation/windows.md

 # 3. Download UniqueBible

 Go to https://github.com/eliranwong/UniqueBible, use the download button to download a zip copy.

+<img src="screenshots/downloadButton.png">

+# 4. Unzip

 Unzip it and place in a location you like.

-<img src="screenshots/downloadButton.png">
+In this example, we put it on desktop.
+You can find the full path of the folder with file explorer, like this screenshot.

 <img src="screenshots/uba_path.png">

+# 5. Open Command Prompt & ENTER commands:

+cd C:\Users\elira\OneDrive\Desktop\UniqueBible<br>
+[<b>IMPORTANT!</b> In our example, we put in C:\Users\elira\OneDrive\Desktop\UniqueBible.
+You need to modify the path according to the actual path of the folder in YOUR device.]

 <img src="screenshots/command_prompt1.png">